eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

               process.javaVersion
               "!");
     }

-As you can see from the `doc` annotation we can split a string across multiple lines.
-That's especially useful when we're writing documentation in a `doc` annotation.
-We can interpolate expressions inside a string: we call that a string template.
+-->

+    void hello2() {
+        print("Hello, you ran me at "
+               process.milliseconds
+              " ms, with "
+               process.arguments.size
+              " command line arguments.");
+    }

+Notice how our message contains interpolated expressions.
+This is called a _string template_.
 A string template must begin and end in a string literal.
 The following is not legal syntax:

-    print("Hello, this is Ceylon "
+    print("Hello, you ran me at "
-          process.languageVersion); //compile error!
+           process.milliseconds); //compile error!

 But we can easily fix it:

-    print("Hello, this is Ceylon "
+    print("Hello, you ran me at "
-          process.languageVersion
+           process.milliseconds
           "");

-(If you're wondering why the syntax isn't something like `"Hello, this is Ceylon ${process.languageVersion}"` [here's why](/documentation/faq/language-design/#string_interpolation_syntax).)
+(If you're wondering why the syntax isn't something like `"Hello, you ran me at ${process.milliseconds}"`, [here's why](/documentation/faq/language-design/#string_interpolation_syntax).)

 The `+` operator you're probably used to is an alternative way to concatenate strings, and more flexible in many cases:

+    print("Hello, you ran me at " +
+           process.milliseconds.string +
+          " ms, with " +
+           process.arguments.size.string +
+          " command line arguments.");

+Note that when we use `+` to concatenate strings, we have to explicitly invoke the `string` attribute to convert numeric expressions to strings.
+The `+` operator does not automatically convert its operands to strings, so the following does not compile:

-    print("Hello, this is Ceylon " +
+    print("Hello, you ran me at " +
-          process.languageVersion +
+           process.milliseconds.string +
-          " running on Java " +
+          " ms, with " +
-          process.javaVersion +
+           process.arguments.size.string +
-          "!");
+          " command line arguments.");    //compile error!

 ## Dealing with objects that aren't there